 It’s back to dry land for a quick pit stop at MACq 01 and then onto your next water journey aboard your VIP chariot, the Mona Roma catamaran.
 Enjoy all the food, drink and party perks of the Posh Pit as you sail out to the Museum of Old and New Art (Mona).
 Upon arrival it’s straight to the Cellar Door for a private Moorilla winery tour and tasting, followed by an exploration of the often weird and always wonderful collection of Mona.

 Come nightfall enjoy a guided tour of light artist James Turrell’s works, followed by a long table feast down in the depths of the museum, in the Void, 13 metres underground and surrounded by looming art installations.
 Then it’s a moonlit boat ride back to MACq 01.

 Tuck into the incredibly pretty breakfast plates at North Hobart spot Born In Brunswick, where the staff are serious about their coffees and specialise in pour over brews.
 Then it’s out to the airport to catch your chartered helicopter ride with Rotorlift.
 Take in the spectacular sweeping views as you head northwest towards Cradle Mountain and land on the banks of Lake St Clair.

-Once back at Pumphouse Point and armed with a little regional knowledge it’s a brief 15-minute car transfer to visit the 100m long sculpture by Tasmanian artist Greg Duncan titled The Wall in the Wilderness.
+Once back at Pumphouse Point and armed with a little regional knowledge it’s a brief 15-minute car transfer to visit the 100 metre (328 foot) long sculpture by Tasmanian artist Greg Duncan titled The Wall in the Wilderness.
 This impressive feat of carving depicts the Tasmanian Central Highlands history, from its Indigenous foundations through to timber harvesters and hydro workers.
 Finish your three-day Tasmanian escape with a modern farmhouse-style dinner in Pumphouse’s Shorehouse.